KIT-CMS/gc_configs_for_embedding/README.md

 # gc_configs_for_embedding

-This package collects the configs (cmsRun, gridcontrol, inputs dbs files) for embedding, such that one can starts a large scale production
+This package collects the configs (cmsRun, gridcontrol, inputs dbs files) for embedding, such that one can start a large scale production

 ## 2018